Symplectic resolution of orbifolds with homogeneous isotropy: Introduction

 \section{Introduction}

-An orbifold is a space which is locally modelled on balls of $\RR^n$ quotient by a finite group \cite{Satake}.
+An orbifold is a space which is locally modelled on balls of $\RR^n$ quotient by a finite group.
 These have been very useful in many geometrical contexts \cite{Th}.
 In the setting of symplectic geometry, symplectic orbifolds have been introduced mainly as a way to construct symplectic manifolds by resolving their singularities.
 The problem of resolution of singularities and blow-up in the symplectic setting was posed by Gromov in \cite{G}.
 Few years later, the symplectic blow-up was rigorously defined by McDuff \cite{McD} and it was used to construct a simply-connected symplectic manifold with no K\"ahler structure.
-The blow-up for symplectic orbifolds appears in \cite{Godinho}.

 McCarthy and Wolfson developed in \cite{MW} a symplectic resolution for isolated singularities of orbifolds in dimension $4$.
 Later on, Cavalcanti, Fern\'andez and the first author gave a method of performing symplectic resolution of orbifold isolated singularities in all dimensions \cite{CFM}.
 This was used in \cite{FM} to give the first example of a simply-connected symplectic $8$-manifold which is non-formal, as the resolution of a suitable symplectic $8$-orbifold.
 This manifold was proved to have also a complex structure in \cite{BM}.